 The “rule of thirds” helps to balance out the composition of the photo and the idea is that an off-centre composition looks more natural and creates a more visually “interesting” photo.
 This is a great article illustrating the rule in action.
-To help you execute the rule of thirds turn on your phone’s grid setting.
+Here is one of my easiest smartphone photography tricks: to help you execute the rule of thirds turn on your phone’s grid setting.
 For iPhones, go to Settings – Camera – and then flip the switch to turn the Grid on.

 Leading lines is a technique used to help to draw the viewers eye to the main focus of the photo.
 Leading lines can be found in tons of places: roads, stairs, alleyways, rivers, the list goes on!

 Here’s another example of the leading lines technique being applied to a yoga photography shot:

 5. Take the same shot in both landscape and portrait format